Edo745/Exploring-Neural-Network-Architectures-for-Image-Classification/Lab1/README.md

 - ResNets generally have smaller magnitudes of responses compared to plain networks.
 This means that residual functions are closer to zero than non-residual functions, making them easier to optimize.
 In other words, the model has to learn just small corrections.

 - Residual connections are great but be carefull with too deep architectures, they can lead to overfitting!

+- Analyzing the gradients and the activations we can gain insights into why the model made predictions.